One of the biggest battles I’ve had with my saltwater aquarium has been with saltwater ich.

 Prevention

-The best way to deal with saltwater Ich is to prevention.
+The best way to deal with saltwater Ich is prevention.
 Prevention is done through maintaining good water conditions, feeding food with garlic (or feed garlic straight up), buying from a reputable local fish store, and freshwater dipping or quarantining new fish before placing them in the main tank.

 Is Ich a common occurrence in your tank?
 What treatment and prevention methods have you been successful with?